UPPMAX/HPC-python/docs/batch.rst

 .. objectives::

-   - short overview of the HPC systems
+   - Short overview of the HPC systems
    - Short introduction to SLURM scheduler
    - Show structure of a batch script
    - Try example